Slaytah/Slaytah/README.md

 - 👋 Hi, I’m @Slaytah
 - 👀 I’m interested in ...
 Music, Atari ST, MIDI and other communication protocols.
 - 🌱 I’m currently learning ...
-How much I don't know
+How much I don't know.
 - 💞️ I’m looking to collaborate on ...Music, probably, ST stuff too.
 - 📫 How to reach me ...I'm in the book